Glaucoma - FAQs

 Why does my eye doctor want to do more than one kind of glaucoma test?

-Your doctor may also want to check for optic nerve damage by dilating your eyes, or to check for vision loss with a visual field test.
+Your doctor may also want to dilate your pupils to directly examine and photograph your optic nerve, or to check for vision loss with a visual field test.

 Who is most at risk for glaucoma?